How To Participate

 There are a variety of ways to assist genetic research of the domestic cat – any cat owner can be of assistance!
 Listed below are the different ways you can help!
 Please also see the Feline Research Projects for additional information!

-- Donate to the Lyons laboratory at the College of Veterinary Medicine for feline genetics.
+- Donate to the Lyons laboratory for feline genetics.
 We can’t do a project without funding!

 - Please contribute DNA samples from your cats!
 Normal healthy cats are as important as cats that have health concerns because the normal cats are much needed controls.Help motivate breeders & owners to contribute money, cats, DNA samples or just information and spread the news of the project!